FREE EduProtocol Slide Deck Templates

 After reading the book, I spent a good chunk of the following summer using Slides Carnival templates to make unique EduProtocol decks for each of my favorite protocols.
 I wanted to create a "brand" for each protocol.
-That way, early in the year, while the students are trying to remember and sort out all the new routines and procedures for each of their classes, it will be easier for them to remember the differences between each protocol.
+That way, early in the year, while the students are trying to remember and sort out all the new routines and procedures for each of their classes, it will be easier for them to remember the differences between each protocol based on the way they look.
 (Plus, I just like to make slide decks!)

 The following are Google Slide decks for a few of my favorite protocols (some are from the book, some are not).
 Basic instructions for the protocols are included in the "notes" section of the slides.